TEXT AND PHOTOGRAPHS I IKA WARASTUTI

 The weather was good during my visit.
 So I and friends could enjoy an evening at the Ayala Triangle, a spacious park where people can jog, meet up with friends or just sit and sip a cup of coffee.

 Similar parks are rarely seen outside the city.
 It was like entering a capsule city, where the quality of the air, the anthem and the habits of the people are completely different with the supporting regions around it.

 Makati has its own circadian cycle.
 The life in the city is lit up by the white collars marching to their offices and dimmed when the office hours is over.

-Around 400,000 people are estimated dwelling the city.
+Around 400,000 people are estimated to be dwelling the city.
 The number is boosted on weekdays to become one million due to the incoming workers from the surrounding Manila.

 The local government has implemented advance policies to regulate the city dwellers.
 The ban on plastic bag usage has been effective since around a year ago.
 Each shopper needs to bring their own non-plastic reused bag for loading their groceries at supermarket.

 Smoking is also strictly regulated.
 These two policies have classified Makati high above the other regions of Manila where environmental concern remains low.